Yigal/courses-stats-part-2/chapter2.md

 Remember, $cov(X,Y) = E((X-E(X)) * (Y-E(Y)))$.
 What happens to the mean when you add a constant to the series?
 What happens to the difference between that mean and one of the values?

 `@possible_answers`
-- The covariance gets smaller
+- The covariance gets smaller by five
 - [The covariance stays the same]
-- The covariance gets bigger
+- The covariance gets bigger by five

 `@feedback`